In-House Attorney Search

 Reaching beyond the active candidate pool.
 Many of the attorneys best suited for in-house roles aren't actively applying.
 They're doing excellent work at firms and haven't yet made the leap, or haven't found the right opportunity.
 We reach them.

 Assessing fit, not just credentials.
 We evaluate candidates on practice area depth, communication style, business orientation, and readiness for the in-house environment.
-We can speak frankly with candidates about what the transition involves, because we understand it.
+We can speak frankly with candidates about what the transition involves, because we understand what the going in-house section of a legal career actually demands.

 Full-cycle support.
 From initial search through offer, negotiation, and start date, we manage the process and stay available to both sides.
 First in-house moves come with questions.
 We help answer them.